ELLIEAI7/Cliniscribe/desktop-app/README.md

-# CliniScribe Desktop Application
+# CogniScribe Desktop Application

-A cross-platform desktop app that makes CliniScribe dead-simple for medical students.
+A cross-platform desktop app that makes CogniScribe dead-simple for medical students.
 No Python, no Ollama, no terminal commands - just download, install, and use.

 ## Features